 Alvopetro is engaged in the exploration for and the acquisition, development and production of hydrocarbons in Brazil.
-Alvopetro is a pioneer in the development of Brazil's independent onshore natural gas industry anchored by the Company's core Caburé upstream and midstream project.
-As at December 31, 2022, Alvopetro held interests in the Caburé natural gas field and the Murucututu natural gas field, two exploration assets (Block 182 and the western portion of Block 183) and two oil fields (Bom Lugar and Mãe-da-lua), comprising 22,166 acres (gross and net).
+Alvopetro is a pioneer in the development of Brazil's independent onshore natural gas industry.
+As at December 31, 2023, Alvopetro held interests in the Caburé natural gas field and the Murucututu natural gas field, two exploration assets (Block 182 and the western portion of Block 183) and two oil fields (Bom Lugar and Mãe-da-lua), comprising 22,166 acres (gross and net).